American Goulash is a Family Favorite, ONE DISH meal that is perfect any time of year! My family has been making this Goulash for 4 generations!

 - Stir in water, tomato sauce, diced tomatoes, soy sauce, oregano, basil, bay leaves, seasoned salt, and black pepper.
 Bring the mixture to a boil over medium heat.
 Reduce the heat to low, cover, and simmer 20 minutes, stirring occasionally.

 Stir in the pasta, cover, and simmer over low heat, stirring occasionally until the pasta is tender about 25 minutes.
-Remove from heat, discard bay leaves, and serve!
+Remove from heat, discard bay leaves.
+To serve, ladle into individual bowls and top with cheddar.

 Looking for a low carb goulash recipe?
 The Little Pine has one here!